tkubica12/azureimage-automation/README.md

     --secret-permissions get
 ```

-SSH to VM, authenticate to get Key Vault token and read secret
+SSH to VM, authenticate to get Key Vault token and read secret.
+API calls are returning JSON, so we will use jq to parse it in CLI.
 ```
 ssh tomas@tomassecretstest.westeurope.cloudapp.azure.com